 Transfers are dependent on availability in the new class.
-In order to withdrawal and receive a refund or transfer to another section, the student must email Mary Frucelli [email protected] the following:
+In order to transfer to another section, the student must email [email protected] the following:

-Wake Technical Community College emergency cancellations and closings are posted on the college web page and messages are on the main phone line 919-866-5000.
-Current students with a Wake Tech email are automatically registered to receive Wake Tech Warn email alerts from the college emergency alert system.
-Students can also sign up with Wake Tech Warn to receive phone text messages and voice mail in the event of an emergency or inclement weather situation.
+Wake Tech emergency cancellations and closings are posted on the college website, and messages are on the main phone line at 919-866-5000.
+Students with a Wake Tech email are automatically registered to receive Wake Tech WARN email alerts from the college emergency alert system.
+Students can also sign up with Wake Tech WARN to receive phone text messages and voicemail in the event of an emergency or inclement weather situation.

 Industry-recognized credential: Nurse Aide ll